 Digital abuse can take many forms, including harassment, trolling, bullying, revenge porn, and sextortion.
 Although some legal and technical remedies exist, they may not reach far enough, particularly given the cost of litigation for victims.
-The Foundation intends to fund research projects on digital abuse and organizations providing direct services to victims.
+The Foundation intended to fund research projects on digital abuse and organizations providing direct services to victims.

 4. General Funding for Promotion of Online Privacy, Safety, and Security

-The Beacon settlement agreement directs the Foundation “to fund projects and initiatives that promote the cause of online privacy, safety, and security.”
+The Beacon settlement agreement directed the Foundation “to fund projects and initiatives that promote the cause of online privacy, safety, and security.”
 The Foundation invited proposals to continue or expand existing projects that fit within the settlement’s broad mandate.